davidtso1219/CSE120-Notes/chapter_18.md

 - Thus, we consider another approach, chopping the address space into a fixed-sized pieces, which is called **pages**
 - Corresphondly, the physical memory as an array of pages can be called **page frames**

+### Page Table

+- a _per-process_ data structure to store **address translations** for mapping virtual page number to physical page number
+- an entry in the page table is called **page table entry**
+- an entry would store the information including PFN, useful bits such as valid bit, dirty bit, etc.

 ### Translation

 - To translate this virtual address that the process generated, we have to use two components: